nloadholtes/synappio-client/Cookbooks/Email-Assurance-Cookbook.md

 Exporting only the changed results will ensure that you do not consume more API Remediation Tokens than necessary, and will provide you (the ESP) with the most recent deliverability information we have on the addresses within your lists.

 ESPs should retrieve changed results as necessary for their users and compliance standards.
 Whether you want to retrieve results daily, weekly or monthly, DataValidation will maintain the deliverability status of the addresses in your emai lists as long as you keep them updated!
-(See information above on updating every 30 days)

 #### API Token Consumption